halfpintutopia/whack-a-marmot/README.md

 To see the full wireframe, view it [here](https://www.figma.com/file/uxe1pvEmLdY4evLEZttrqL/Whack-A-Marmot-(Copy)?t=gLTwq7qkJGoX6F3p-1).

 An additional note regarding the original images for the wireframe.

-The initial plan was to use SVG hills, and calculate percentage of the length to get the `x` and `y` coordinates, and calculating the slope for the angle of each marmot.
+The initial plan was to use SVG hills.
+The SVG paths were calculated, a percentage of the length was taken to get the `x` and `y` coordinates.
+Calculation of slope was considered for each marmot angle.
+This was not feasible at this time, due to SVG paths not resizing to viewport.

 This is to be added as a future implementation.

 ---